fs-linguistics/Fachschaft-Planning/README.md

 If actually contributing is too daunting of a task, click [here](https://github.com/fs-linguistics/Fachschaft-Planning/issues/new/choose) to fill out a github issue for clarification.
 Or ask in one of our group chats.
 Or message us on instagram.
 Or do whatever you want with your life.

-# Next meeting:
+# Next meeting(s):

+- September 28 10AM.
-Next meeting October 6th 5PM.
+- October 6th 5PM.

 # Agenda for next time

+- September 28 10AM.
+    - Someone call the rooms person who speaks better German than me.
+    - Maybe make instagram stories every day
+         - don't get banned
+    - Update old instagram stories
+    - Update Link tree
+    - Brainstorm other ideas, assign responsibilities to distribute workload

+---

 - Plan first meet of the semester:
     - office hour for semester planning